-New, revised or amending Accounting Standards and Interpretations adopted
+New or amended Accounting Standards and Interpretations adopted

-The group has adopted all of the new, revised or amending Accounting Standards and Interpretations issued by the International Accounting Standards Board that are mandatory for the current reporting period.
+The group has adopted all of the new or amended Accounting Standards and Interpretations issued by the International Accounting Standards Board that are mandatory for the current reporting period.
 The adoption of these Accounting Standards and Interpretations did not have any significant impact on the financial performance or position of the group.

-Any new, revised or amending Accounting Standards or Interpretations that are not yet mandatory have not been early adopted.
+Any new or amended Accounting Standards or Interpretations that are not yet mandatory have not been early adopted.